stfc/PSyclone/doc/gocean1p0.rst

 use of the GOcean 1.0 API in PSyclone.

-As with all PSyclone API's, the GOcean 1.0 API specifies how a user must write the algorithm layer and the kernel layer to allow PSyclone to generate the PSy layer.
-These algorithm and kernel API's are discussed separately in the following sections.
+As with all PSyclone API's, the GOcean 1.0 API specifies how a user must write the Algorithm Layer and the Kernel Layer to allow PSyclone to generate the PSy Layer.
+These Algorithm and Kernel API's are discussed separately in the following sections.

 .. _gocean1.0-api-algorithm: